Part VI: The Lord of the Scroll – Salvation

 Thank you that your blood was shed that I might be set free from the punishment due to my sin and that my name is written in the Book of Life.
 Come Lord Jesus, and reign in my life for all of my days.
 Thank you, Lord, for the promise of your Holy Spirit.
 Come, Lord, and fill me to overflowing, that your Spirit will empower me day by day to live for you.
 In Jesus’ Name, Amen.
 (2)

-Lord Jesus, I need You and I open my heart to You.
+Lord Jesus, I need You, and I open my heart to You.
 I accept You as my personal Lord and Savior.
 Thank you for dying for my sins, for forgiving me, for giving me eternal life.
-I look to You and want to change my life so that I now do things pleasing to You.
+I look to You and want to change my life to do things pleasing to You.
 Please help me to do what You want me to.
 Lead me in putting away my old ways and replace them with new ways that You will show me.
 I believe in my heart that Jesus came and died for my sins, rose again on the third day, and provides the only way acceptable to You Father for my salvation and eternal life with You.
 Thank You, Jesus, for loving me.

 If you prayed that prayer from your spiritual heart then – welcome to the family of God!
 (Acts 16:31)